Schaumburg Regional Airport: Facilities and aircraft

 Schaumburg Regional Airport covers an area of 120 acre at an elevation of 801 feet (244 m) above mean sea level.
 It has one runway designated 11/29 with a concrete surface measuring 3,800 by 100 feet (1,158 x 30 m).

-There is one FBO, Revv Aviation, located at the airport.
+There is one FBO, Holiday Airways, located at the airport.

 123 aircraft were based at Schaumburg Airport as of September 1, 1974.
 Of these, 100 were owned by individuals that leased tiedown or hangar space from Schaumburg Airport, Inc. Lloyd's Flying owned 13 aircraft for the flight school; these were used primarily for instruction.
 Schaumburg Airport, Inc owned 10.
 All of the planes weighed under 8,000 pounds.

 66 planes were based at the airport as of September 2021: 50 single engine and 4 multi engine airplanes, 9 helicopters, and 3 jets.

 As of July 2019, the airport averaged 123 operations per day: 99% general aviation and 1% air taxi.

 Access

+Metra service is provided approximately one mile west of the airport at Schaumburg station on the Milwaukee District West line.
 Schaumburg Airport is on Illinois Route 19, approximately 0.5 miles east of the intersection of Irving Park Road and Rodenburg Road.